-The board does not have an office or staff, nor does it manage its own financial statements.
-Administrative and technical support is provided by the Department of Municipal Affairs and Environment.
-Board members are paid honoraria as well as related travel expenses from the department's budget.
+The Board does not have an office or staff, nor does it manage its own finances.
+Administrative and technical support is provided by the Department of Municipal Affairs and Environment ("MAE").
+Board members are paid honoraria as well as related travel expenses from the Department's budget.

-The following is a summary of the board's 2016-17 expenditures:
+The following is a summary of MAE's 2018-19 expenditures related to the Board's honoraria and travel expenses: